bianshang2026/minigpt/README.md

-this is just for study transfoemrs and pytorch
+this is just for study transfomers and pytorch
 (not finish yet)